neo4j/graphql/docs/rfcs/rfc-004-undirected-relationship-queries.md

 ### Connection and Aggregations

-The same argument could be used on `Connection` and `Aggregate` queries.
+The same argument could be used on `Connection` and nested `Aggregate` queries.

 For `Aggregate`: